Lasagne/Lasagne/docs/user/development.rst

 * Writing new code and sending pull requests on GitHub.
 Note that Lasagne has a fairly narrow focus and we strictly follow a set of design principles (see below), so we cannot guarantee upfront that your pull request will be accepted.
+However, please don't hesitate to just propose your idea in a GitHub issue or on the mailing list first, so we can discuss it and/or guide you through the implementation.

 * Improving the documentation.

-Suggestions for new features are also welcome.
+* Suggestions for new features are also welcome.

 We suggest reading the `issues page on GitHub`_ for more ideas how you can contribute.